foxish/AggieExperts/README.md

 AggieExperts
 ============

-Abstract: TAMU faculty put their research on those pages, content management system for site admins and faculty.
+Abstract: We are building a content manangement system for TAMU faculty to showcase their research.
+The initial target is Professors in the Politicial Science department.
+Pages will be reviewed and approved by administrators before they go live.
+Major feature: keyword searches by area of Professor, a consistent UI.

 Issues we’re trying to solve: